AstarNetwork/astar-docs/docs/learn/tokenomics2/tokenomics2-network-fees.md

 \end{align}
 $$

+- $base\_weight$ - fixed base weight of each transaction included in the block.
 - $base\_fee$ - a fixed fee that needs to be paid for every transaction included in the block.
 - $weight\_fee$ - is the fee related to the weight of the transaction.
 - $c$ - fee multiplier; if network utilization is above ideal, `c` factor will increase, forcing users to pay more.
 And vice-versa, when network congestion is low, fee multiplier will decrease.